EFR Connect Mobile App

 The filter allows searching for devices with the following parameters:

 - Device name or Bluetooth address.
+The Bluetooth address can be entered with or without colon.
 Note: EFR Connect for iOS only displays device name because the iOS Bluetooth stack does not provide the Bluetooth address to the application.

 - Raw advertising data.
 Note: This feature is only supported on EFR Connect for Android. iOS provides pre-parsed advertisement data and does not provide access to raw advertising data.